BlaineAndersonDev/app_a_day_002_simple_blog/README.md

     * To see our new Index page in action, run the server with `rails s` and navigate in your browser to `http://localhost:3000/articles`.

   ### **Show: View & Endpoint**
   > The Show page is for displaying an individual piece of data to the User.
-This is achieved by using the Controller to search for an return a specific Article, usually by the Article's ID.
+This is achieved by using the Controller to search for and to return a specific Article, usually by the Article's ID.
   * Inside the Article Controller (`app/controllers/articles_controller.rb`) let's make the **Show** endpoint:
     ```
     class ArticlesController < ApplicationController